What is the B.S.A.F.E. method for fixing your stomach function?Dec 31, 2022

-Here you’ll continue on with your mucosal supports while introducing Betaine HCl in a controlled way to make sure you can tolerate it without adverse side effects.
+Here you’ll use your soothing mucosal supports while introducing Betaine HCl in a controlled way to make sure you can tolerate it without adverse side effects.

 - Betaine HCl + Mucosal support weaning

-Now that you’ve confirmed you can tolerate it, slowly wean off of the mucosal supports.
+Now that you’ve confirmed you can tolerate it, slowly wean off of the soothing mucosal supports.

 - Betaine HCl only